7 Churn Rate Statistics For eCommerce Stores

 Marketers should track churn rates monthly to identify retention issues before they escalate.
 Early intervention with at-risk customers can significantly reduce overall churn percentages.

-The ecommerce churn calculation becomes essential for forecasting.
+The eCommerce churn calculation becomes essential for forecasting.
 With such significant customer loss, marketing teams need to prioritize both retention campaigns and new customer acquisition to maintain growth.

 Reducing this churn even by a few percentage points can dramatically impact bottom-line results and customer lifetime value.